Kimaya Crolla-Younger's Your True Reflection Retreat ~Awaken The Real You. 12-17 June 2018.

 In an example from my own life, I was co-facilitating a 7 day group process and the first day coincided with the anniversary of my mother’s death.
 During an opening dance with the whole group, my colleague happened to play a song that was very significant to me in relation to my mother and this touched me deeply and I started to openly weep.
 Soon, several of the group members, who’d been captivated by what I was experiencing were able to feel their own grief around mothering and the group process had begun.

-OUT FROM LONDON TUES 28th NOV - London Stansted, 11:55 (Ryanair), which arrives at Warsaw-Modlin at 15.10, and you will be met at the aiport for the 3 hour drive.
-With carry-on luggage, this flight is currently £9.99!
+OUT FROM LONDON TUES 12th June - London Stansted, 11:55 (Ryanair), which arrives at Warsaw-Modlin at 15.10, and you will need to organise ongoing transport, this flight is currently £23.86.

-SUN 3rd DEC - The workshop with finish around midday on Sunday 3rd, for those to leave in time to catch the 17.05 from Warsaw-Modlin.
+SUN 17th June - The workshop with finish around 1pm on Sunday 12th, for those to leave in time to catch the 18.15 from Warsaw-Modlin.